John Frankenheimer: Birdman of Alcatraz (1962)

 Based on a biography by Thomas E. Gaddis, Birdman of Alcatraz (1962) is a documentary-like dramatization of the life of Robert Stroud, sentenced to life imprisonment in solitary confinement for killing a prison guard.
 While serving his sentence, Stroud (Burt Lancaster) becomes a respected expert in avian diseases though the study of canaries.
 Frankenheimer traces Stroud's emergence from his anti-social misanthropy towards a humane maturity, despite the brutal conditions of his incarceration.

 In 1962, the production and filming of Birdman of Alcatraz was already underway when United Artists enlisted Frankenheimer to replace British director Charles Crichton.
-As such, key production decisions had already been made, and Frankenheimer regarded himself as a “hired director” with little direct control over the production.
+As such, key production decisions had already been made, and Frankenheimer regarded himself as a "hired director" with little direct control over the production.
 Producer Harold Hecht and screenwriter Guy Trosper insisted on an exhaustive adaption of the Gaddis biography.
 The filmed rough cut that emerged was over four hours in length.
-When simply editing the work was ruled out as impracticable, the script was rewritten and the film largely re-shot, producing a final cut of 2 ½ hours.
+When simply editing the work was ruled out as impracticable, the script was rewritten and the film largely re-shot, producing a final cut of 2½ hours.
 According to Frankenheimer, he had an option in the 1950s to make a television adaption of the Stroud story, but CBS was warned off by the Federal Bureau of Prisons, and the project was dropped.